MathCouple/betsson_group/README.md

 ## Aggregations & Reporting

-There are one main file in the data composition.
-All views could be a Materialized (gpt, correct it.
-I'm not sure if MSSQL has this feature) view, to be used in the future.
+**I'm considering that the data is accurate enough (based on assumed prior reviews), and these represent real insights.**

 ### Aggregations.sql

-#### 1. Insight - (AVTQ) Absolute Value of Transaction Quantities and Revenues across different categories.
+#### 1. Insight - (AVTQ): Absolute Value of Transaction Quantities and Revenues across different categories.

 Magnitude of operational activity within each transaction category, without distinguishing between income and expense.